waraness99/tweet-sentiment-analysis/README.md

 ## The server

 The server is a simple Flask API that takes a tweet as a parameter and returns the sentiment of the tweet.
 The server uses the model to classify the tweet.
+It also includes an API to get a tweet by its ID.
+It uses the Twitter API to get the tweet.

 You can find all details inside the server README [here](./server/README.md).

 ## The web client